damianhakert/damianhakert.github.io/source/handbook/index.html.md

 going through a hard time in their personal life, then take that into account.
 An example of giving positive feedback is our [thanks chat channel](https://about.gitlab.com/handbook/#internal-communication).
 1. Diversity: The community consists of people from all over the world, with different backgrounds and opinions.
-Encourage hiring from different global locations, avoid centralized hiring from a specific city/region.
+Encourage hiring in a diverse set of countries.
 Make everyone feel welcome.
 Work to increase the participation of underrepresented minorities and nationalities in our community and company.
 An example is our sponsorship of [diversity events](https://about.gitlab.com/2016/03/24/sponsorship-update/).
 1. Boring solutions: Use the most simple and boring solution for a problem.
 You